blhguo/refactor/README.md

-# spikes_slogo
+# lab_advanced

-Simple experiments on topics relevant to the CompSci 308 SLogo project.
+Old projects collected together to be refactored